mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step12.md

 `kubectl get RESOURCE -o=custom-columns=COLUMN_HEADER:.JSONPATH QUERY`

-NOw, let's assume we want to  get all nodes within our cluster and nicely format the output with a column header called NAME.
+Now, let's assume we want to  get all nodes within our cluster and nicely format the output with a column header called NAME.
 To do that, type or click on we below command:

 `kubectl get nodes -o=custom-columns=NAME:.metadata.name`{{execute}}